How to reach the Maintenance Department.

 - You can also request maintenance on your HRA rental unit on-line (for non-emergencies only) by clicking on the Maintenance Work Order Request in the top right-hand side of this page and completing all needed information.

-- It is important to note that caretakers of buildings with the exception of emergency situations, do not take work orders directly from residents in high-rises.
+- It is important to note that with the exception of emergency situations, our maintenance staff do not take work orders directly from residents in high-rises.
 All work orders for routine maintenance must be arranged by calling 728-7540.

 The following is the way the HRA defines Maintenance Work Order Categories.